 where

-\end{proposition} The definition of the symmetric $2$-covariant tensor $\bthip$ is not artificial.
-As mentioned above, the fact that the tensors $\psi^{\star}\Rtensor$ and $\Ricc^h$ are gauge invariant, together with the simple gauge behaviour of $\bomegap$, $\bsecp$, $\bUp$ and $\Q$, imply that $\bthip$ must also have a simple gauge behaviour.
-We emphasize that while the existence and explicit form of the ${\mathcal G}_1$-gauge invariant quantities $\bomegap$ and $\bsecp$ can be justified by the use of normal pairs and their associated geometric objects \cite{mars2023covariant}, the existence of the ${\mathcal G}_1$-gauge invariant quantity $\bthip$ could not be anticipated and comes as an interesting by-product of the constraint tensor.
-The tensor $\bthip$ contains information on the first order variation of the extrinsic curvature $\bY$ along the null direction $n$.
-Defining this geometric object is one of the main results in this paper.
+\end{proposition} The definition of the symmetric $(0,2)$-tensor $\bthip$ is not artificial.\ As mentioned above, the fact that the tensors $\psi^{\star}\Rtensor$ and $\Ricc^h$ are gauge invariant, together with the simple gauge behaviour of $\bomegap$, $\bsecp$, $\bUp$ (cf.\ \eqref{Uprime}) and $\Q$ (cf.\ \eqref{Qprime}), imply that $\bthip$ must also have a simple gauge behaviour.\ We emphasize that while the existence and explicit form of the ${\mathcal G}_1$-gauge invariant quantities $\bomegap$ and $\bsecp$ can be justified by the use of normal pairs and their associated geometric objects \cite{mars2023covariant}, the existence of the ${\mathcal G}_1$-gauge invariant quantity $\bthip$ could not be anticipated and comes as an interesting by-product of the constraint tensor.\ The tensor $\bthip$ contains information on the first order variation of the extrinsic curvature $\bY$ along the null direction $n$.\ Defining this geometric object is one of the main results in this paper.

-This quantity has several interesting features that, in our opinion, deserve further investigation.
-Here we shall only mention that this object is not only ${\mathcal G}_1$-gauge invariant and it has a simple full ${\mathcal G}$-gauge behaviour (which makes it computable in any gauge) but it is also intrinsic to the submanifold $S$.
-By ``intrinsic" we mean that it encodes geometric information of $S$ as a submanifold of $\N$ (or of the ambient space $({\mathcal M},g)$ in case the data is embedded), independently of $S$ belonging or not to any foliation of $\N$.
-This information is at the level of second derivatives (curvature) unlike $\bomegap$ or $\bsecp$ which involve only first derivatives (extrinsic curvature).
+The quantity $\bthip$ has several interesting features that, in our opinion, deserve further investigation.
+Here we shall only mention that this object is not only ${\mathcal G}_1$-gauge invariant and it has a simple full ${\mathcal G}$-gauge behaviour (which makes it computable in any gauge) but it is also intrinsic to the submanifold $S$.\ By ``intrinsic" we mean that it encodes geometric information of $S$ as a submanifold of $\N$ (or of the ambient space $({\mathcal M},g)$ in case the data is embedded), independently of $S$ belonging or not to any foliation of $\N$.\ This information is at the level of second derivatives (curvature), unlike $\bomegap$ or $\bsecp$ which involve only first derivatives (extrinsic curvature).

-The gauge behaviour of $\bthip$ is obtained next as a consequence of Proposition \ref{GaugeInvForm}. \begin{corollary} Under a gauge transformation with gauge parameters $\{z,V\}$ the tensor $\bthip$ transforms as
+The gauge behaviour of $\bthip$ is obtained next as a consequence of Proposition \ref{GaugeInvForm}. \begin{corollary} Under a gauge transformation with gauge parameters $\{z,V\}$, $\bthip$ transforms as

 where $\z\defi z |_S$ and $\z_n\defi n(z)|_S$.
-In particular $\bthip$ is invariant under the subgroup ${\mathcal G}_1$. \end{corollary} \begin{proof} We apply a gauge transformation with gauge parameters $\{z,V\}$ to \eqref{RtensorABFinal_2} and subtract the equation itself.
-Using, as usual, a prime to denote gauge transformed objects one has
+In particular $\bthip$ is invariant under the subgroup ${\mathcal G}_1$. \end{corollary} \begin{proof} We apply a gauge transformation with gauge parameters $\{z,V\}$ to \eqref{RtensorABFinal_2} and subtract the equation itself.\ Using a prime to denote gauge transformed objects, one finds